JOHNSHIZAO/ai-cybercloud/src/content/blog/hello-world.md

 ---

-## title: '📌 The Real Challenge of Multi-Cloud: The Shift in Governance Philosophy'
+title: '📌 The Real Challenge of Multi-Cloud: The Shift in Governance Philosophy'
 pubDate: 2026-05-28
-description: 'Discover why multi-cloud complexity stems from the fundamental governance mindsets of AWS and Azure rather than workload migration.'
+description: 'Discover why multi-cloud complexity stems from the fundamental governance mindsets of AWS and Azure.'
 category: 'Cloud'
 tags: [AWS, Azure, CloudGovernance, MultiCloud, LandingZone, CloudSecurity]
+---

 While preparing for the **AZ-900** after recently passing the **AWS SAA**, I noticed a fascinating nuance: